 Only apply the preset to certain types of image.
 Check a box to include files matching a criterion; uncheck the box to exclude those files.
-Choose from "normal images", "raw", "HDR", "monochrome" and "color".
+Choose from "raw", "non-raw", "HDR", "monochrome" and "color".

-Note: If you deselect both "raw" and "normal images" the filter will not apply to any files (since all supported files are either normal images or raw files).
+Note: If you deselect both "raw" and "non-raw" the filter will not apply to any files (since all supported files are either raw or non-raw).
 Similarly if you deselect both "monochrome" and "color".